Blotz/blotz.github.io/content/about/index.md

 ---
 ## Hello world!

-My name is Ferdinand Theil, and I'm an undergraduate CS student studing in Swansea.
+My name is Ferdinand Theil, and I'm an undergraduate CS student studying in Swansea.

 Welcome to my website where I post about random CS topics that I find interesting alongside wonderful recipes that I enjoy making!